SummaryRead the full fact sheet

 The family split may be even harder for you if you have to move house as a result.
-This is especially true if you have to move from your area, and change schools or lose touch with friends.
+This is especially true if you have to move from your area and change schools – and if you are worried about losing touch with your friends.

 Making sense of the breakup